CANADA FX DEBT-C$ strengthens as risk appetite returns

 "It's all being driven right now by risk aversion," said George Davis, chief technical strategist at RBC Capital Markets.

-World stocks rallied on Friday as U.S. steps to aid banks helped eclipse big fourth-quarter losses from Citigroup (C.N: Quote) and Bank of America (BAC.N: Quote).
+World stocks rallied on Friday as U.S. steps to aid banks helped eclipse big fourth-quarter losses from Citigroup (C.N) and Bank of America (BAC.N).

 Domestic government bond prices in both Canada and the United States, which had been boosted in recent sessions by safe-haven buying, were lower across the board.
 (Reporting by Jennifer Kwan; editing by Jeffrey Hodgson)